geocomPP/sdvwR/chapter.md

 quiet <- list(xquiet, yquiet)
 ~~~~

-The next step is to "fortify" the World coastlines and create the base
+The next step is to `fortify` the World coastlines and create the base
 plot.
 This sets the extents of the plot window and provides the blank
 canvas on which we will build up the layers.
 The first layer created is
-the wrld object; the code is wrapped in c() to prevent it from executing
+the wrld object; the code is wrapped in `c()` to prevent it from
-by simply storing it as the plot's parameters.
+executing by simply storing it as the plot's parameters.

 ~~~~ {.r}
 wrld.f <- fortify(wrld, region = "sov_a3")